maalcantar/bedl_jupyter_notebook_resources/README.md

 ## Other great resources and examples

 Hopefully this resource has helped you get set up and familiarized with Jupyter Notebook.
-This is of course not an exhaustive guide to everything Jupyter Notebook has to offer, so we encourage you to learn more about additional Jupyter Notebook features by checking out some useful online resources:
+This is of course, however, not an exhaustive guide to everything Jupyter Notebook has to offer, so we encourage you to learn more about additional Jupyter Notebook features by checking out some useful online resources:

 More introductions to Jupyter Notebook: